 The amount of great PC multiplayer shooters, which are inherently far greater than console shooters due to the flexibility of the PC platform (server side mods, client side mods), has reduced significantly.
 Included dedicated server applications with the games, extensive modding, actual worthwhile DLC, and dozens of maps and tons of items/equipment by default used to be the norm on PC, but now mainstream multiplayer shooters on PC (excluding Valve) are no different than their console counterparts.
 Atrocious money grabs, extremely limited and repetitive games designed for children.

 But these great multiplayer shooters haven’t died out completely.
-It is true that not many people play the older greats, despite many of them still being perfectly obtainable and playable to this day (something that can’t be said for the vast majority of console games predating PS4/XBOX One), but some great modern multiplayer shooters still exist, such as ArmA 3, Natural Selection 2, Rising Storm, Killing Floor and Killing Floor 2, No More Room in Hell, Garry’s Mod, Insurgency, Valve’s games, and others as well.
+It is true that not many people play the older greats, despite many of them still being perfectly obtainable and playable to this day (something that can’t be said for the vast majority of console games predating PS4/XBOX One), but some great modern multiplayer shooters still exist and are stilled play today, they’re just rarely AAA games.
+Games such as Arma 3, Natural Selection 2, Insurgency: Sandstorm, Squad, Rising Storm 2: Vietnam, Valve’s games, and others as well.
+Some great classics also remain at least somewhat alive, such as Quake III: Arena, Unreal Tournament and Unreal Tournament 2004, Battlefield 2: Project Reality, SWAT 4, Rainbow Six 3, Garry’s Mod, plenty of others.
 PC gamers will never let true PC games die out completely.